 |Moderately severe||56 to 70|

 |Severe||71 to 90|

-Signs and symptoms associated with hearing loss-including behaviors of affected individuals-include
+Signs and symptoms associated with hearing loss will vary, and they may include

 Causes of conductive hearing loss include